ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ### About this section
 Nothing in this section is original---everything comes from the Vim documentation section `eval.txt`, which covers everything a typical user would need to know about Vimscript expressions.
 But `eval.txt` is over 12000 lines and not terribly inviting to beginners, so I am listing here the information I have subjectively found most relevant for a typical user getting started with writing Vimscript functions.

-Please keep in mind: this article is *not* an attempt to replace the Vim documentation, nor is it a comprehensive Vimscript tutorial.
-Rather, it is a selection of the Vimscript needed to understand the content of this series, presented in a way that should hopefully be easier for a new user to understand than tackling `:help eval.txt` directly, together with references of exactly where in the Vim docs to find more information.
-My goal is to make it easier for you to get started and avoid some common pitfalls; you can then return to `eval.txt` once you find your footing.

 Note on documentation: `:help usr_41.txt` provides a summary of Vimscript.
 There is some overlap between `usr_41.txt` and `eval.txt`.